 3. Seiko Men’s SNK809 Seiko 5 Automatic Watch

-The Seiko SNK809 is an easy to read watch, and it has the same quality as every other Seiko product.
+The Seiko SNK809 is an easy-to-read watch, and packs in the same quality as every other Seiko product.
 The 21-jewel movement system is accurate, and it moves the watch's luminous hands around a black dial with Arabic numerals.
-The dial is protected by Seiko's Hardlex mineral glass, and it's all encased in a solid piece of stainless steel.
-The band is a simple, yet effective, strip of black canvas.
+The dial is protected by Seiko's Hardlex mineral glass, all encased in a solid piece of stainless steel.
+The band is a simple yet effective strip of black canvas.
 The minimalist design makes it a lighter watch to carry, and it's incredibly durable.

-The Seiko SNK809 is also very affordable.
-It costs less than $150.
+The Seiko SNK809 is also very affordable, costing less than $150.
 That's a lot cheaper than most Seiko automatic watches.
-So, it's the perfect way to introduce yourself to Japanese craftsmanship.
+This makes it the perfect way to introduce yourself to Japanese craftsmanship.

-The layout of the calendar is stylish, and it's more practical for the average person than what pilot tools would be.
-The bezel and case are made from marine-grade stainless steel, and the band is made out of genuine leather.
+The layout of the calendar is stylish, and it's more practical for the average person than traditional pilot tools would be.
+The bezel and case are made from marine-grade stainless steel, and the band is made from genuine leather.
 It closes via a simple buckle system.

 The CORSO is one of Citizen's more budget-friendly Eco-Drive watches.
 It isn't made from luxury materials, but it's a great way to introduce yourself to Citizen's watch lineup.
 Like all of Citizen's Eco-Drive watches, the CORSO is charged by the sun's rays.
-It will never require a battery replacement.
-However, the band is made from faux leather.
-In extreme heat, faux leather can easily melt.
-We don't recommend that you buy this watch if you will have to charge it in very hot climates.
+This means that it will never require a battery replacement.
+However, the band is made from faux leather, which can easily melt in extreme weather conditions.
+We therefore don't recommend that you buy this watch if you intend to wear it in very hot climates.